Chrishow2/CodeIgniter-Events/readme.md

 The second parameter of register() is an array that is callable via [call_user_func()](http://us2.php.net/manual/en/function.call-user-func.php "call_user_func").

-The <code>method_name</code> parameter can be a single string or an array of strings
+The <code>method_name</code> parameter can be either a single string or an array of strings.

 You trigger an Event by calling the trigger() function: